dev-sec/blog/_posts/2017-08-21-cis-kubernetes.markdown

 ![Kubernetes][/assets/images/kube.png]

 Kubernetes is one of the leading container orchestration platforms from Google and part of [CNCF](https://www.cncf.io/).
 While our existing [CIS Docker Benchmark](https://github.com/dev-sec/cis-docker-benchmark) verifies a single-node deployment, the Kubernetes profile is going to verify the container orchestration platform.
-Now, DevSec users have the ability to secure their containers in production, no matter if you're using to use Docker or/and Kubernetes.
+Now, DevSec users have the ability to secure their containers in production.
 The benchmarks use [InSpec](https://www.inspec.io/) which allows you to adapt and extend the profile to your needs via [profile inheritance](https://www.inspec.io/docs/reference/profiles/).
 A sample test in InSpec looks like:

 ```
 control 'cis-kubernetes-benchmark-1.1.4' do